-If your ex isn’t responding to your texts, it can feel confusing and frustrating.
+If your ex isn’t responding to your texts, it’s one of the most frustrating and confusing situations you can be in.

-It’s easy to assume the worst when you don’t get a reply.
+It’s easy to assume the worst when there’s silence.

 1. They Need Space After the Breakup